theNewDynamic/oregonsadventurecoast.com/content/blog/announcing-the-2020-3acoosbay-photo-contest.md

 **THIRD PLACE: $25 Amazon Gift Card**

 All you have to do is post a photo that best captures the spirit of your experience here on Oregon’s Adventure Coast on Instagram and tag it with the #3acoosbay hashtag (we’ll also accept #3acoosbay2020).
 Be sure to[ follow the #3acoosbay hashtag](https://www.instagram.com/explore/tags/3acoosbay/) to see entries from previous years and to follow the action for 2020!
-Here are last year's winners-

 Here’s how to enter: